eljost/mopicgen/README.md

 Selection of all MOs can be requested with the `--allmos` flag.

 ## Molecular orientation
 Via the `--orient` argument you can supply a custom orientation to Jmol.
 To determine a good orientation just open your .molden file with Jmol, right-click in the main window and select "Show -> Orientation" and copy the last line after the #OR.
+### Selection from a menu
+Orientations can be saved to a file *orientations.json* in the directory of *mopicgen.py* in the JSON-format with `molecule`: `orientation` as key-value-pairs.
+The menu can be requested with the `--menu` flag.

+    {
+        "molecule1" : "reset;center {0.21242106 -0.14687419 0.0}; rotate z -144.63; rotate y 67.24; rotate z -170.41;",
+        "molecule2" : "reset;center {..}"
+        {..}
+    }

 ## MO-indexing
 Typically MO indices are 1-based, e.g. the first MO has index 1.
 Not so in ORCA where the first MO has index 0. mopicgen.py detects .molden files from ORCA based on their *[Title]* section which contains "Molden file created by orca_2mkl" and adjusts it's internal indexing.
 So calling